 Our Board

-CODA is an incorporated, not for profit community based organisation.
-It is governed by a small and dedicated voluntary board that meets bi- monthly.
-The board is made up of 3 office bearers, 3 members, and 2 consumer representatives positions.
+CODA is an incorporated, not for profit community-based organisation.
+It is governed by a small and dedicated voluntary Board that meets bi-monthly.
+The Board comprises two executive positions and a minimum of two additional members, with individuals with lived experience warmly welcome.

 If you are interested in contributing to and shaping the future of CODA, nominations for membership on the Board of Management can be submitted via either of the following: